 Public Interest and Social Justice Scholarships assist incoming students with a demonstrated commitment to public interest and social justice work.
 Five $5,000 scholarships were awarded to incoming students and ten were renewed for continuing students.

-Additional financial support is available through the Herman Wildman Social Justice Writing Award.
+Additional financial support is available through the Herman and Edith Wildman Writing Award.